Understanding Counting Mechanisms in Large Language and Vision-Language Models: Causal Evidence of Counting Mechanism

 A central question in understanding counting behavior is whether the model produces the final numerical response by summing information from all items simultaneously or by reading out a pre-computed count stored within the context.
 The causal analyses in the previous section show that the final number is encoded in the contextual representations, particularly in the final token or region.
 Building on this evidence, we now examine the internal mechanism that gives rise to this behavior.
-Specifically, we test the hypothesis that LLMs and LVLMs maintain an \textbf{internal latent counter} that updates as the model processes each item.
-While our earlier results suggest that such a counter exists, this section investigates it in greater detail through targeted interventions and controlled experiments designed to track how count-related information evolves within the model’s hidden states.
+Specifically, through targeted interventions and controlled experiments, we test the hypothesis that LLMs and LVLMs maintain an \textbf{internal latent counter} that updates as the model processes each item.